Saratoga Springs, New York: National Register of Historic Places listings

+Outdoor sculpture

+Horses Saratoga Style were two public art events held in 2002 and 2007 where local artists decorated fiberglass horse sculptures that were displayed throughout the city from June through October of the respective years the event was held; some remain on display in front of the businesses that sponsored them.
+Horses Saratoga Style was organized by the Saratoga County Arts Council and the YMCA of Saratoga.

 Parks and recreation

 Thoroughbred racing

 Saratoga Race Course opened on August 3, 1863.
-The first track was located on East Avenue (at the present Oklahoma Training Track location) which is perpendicular to the present Saratoga Race Course, which opened the following year.
-Founded by John Hunter and William R. Travers, the thoroughbred track is the oldest continuously operating sporting venue of any kind in the United States.
-The track holds a summer meet lasting six weeks, from late July to Labor Day, that attracts the top horses, jockeys and trainers in America.
-The meet features a number of major stakes races, with the Travers Stakes, a Grade I race, being one of the most prominent of America's summer horse races.
+The first track was located on East Avenue (at the present Oklahoma Training Track location) which is perpendicular to the present Saratoga Race Course, which opened the following year, founded by John Hunter and William R. Travers.

 Harness racing

-Saratoga Casino and Raceway, a harness (Standardbred) racetrack that includes a hotel, video gaming facility, a nightclub, an upscale steakhouse, the Racino, and a horse betting simulcast room.
+Saratoga Casino and Raceway, a harness (Standardbred) racetrack that includes a hotel, video gaming facility, nightclub, restaurants, racing casino, and a horse betting simulcast room.

+Basketball

+Saratoga Springs was home to the Saratoga Racers of the American Basketball Association from 2024 to 2025 before they moved to nearby Mechanicville, New York.
+The city was also previously home to the Saratoga Harlem Yankees and Spa City Gamblers.